isbrycee/OralGPT/README.md

 For benchmark evaluation, we provide two approaches:

-1. Using **VLMEvalkit** (supporting multiple pre-configured VLMs)
+1. Using [**VLMEvalkit**](https://github.com/open-compass/VLMEvalKit) (supporting multiple pre-configured VLMs)
 2. For VLMs not available in VLMEvalkit or new VLMs, we provide generic evaluation scripts: `eval_MMOral_VQA_Closed.py` and `eval_MMOral_VQA_Open.py`

 ### Using VLMEvalkit

+We offer a zip file which includes the version we use to evaluate the VLMs on the MMOral-Bench.
 We have included an `mmoral.py` file in the `vlmeval/dataset` directory.
 To evaluate any model supported by VLMEvalkit:

 1. Modify the `mmoral_config.json` file with your desired settings
 2. Run `bash run_eval.sh` to start the evaluation